jasongonzales23/jason-gonzales-mdb/README.md

 ## Tests

-I'll be frank, the goal here is to ship, but I wanted to demonstrate I care about tests, so I shipped a single test.
-I'd typically prefer more tests!
+I'll be frank, for me the goal here was to ship, but I wanted to demonstrate I care about tests, so I shipped a single silly test.
+I'd typically prefer more tests and more meaningful ones!

 ## If you want to add more datasources for virtualized rendering